 Skip to main content

-Part 16: Small Wonders and Online Moments
+Small Wonders and Moments

-By this time, my online friendship with Shy had grown quietly but steadily.
+By this time, my friendship with Shy had grown quietly but steadily.
 Even though we had never met in person, I felt connected to her in ways that sometimes surprised me.
 Our chats had become a part of my daily life—talking about school, books, songs, and little everyday things that mattered to her.
 I realized that even simple conversations could create a deep bond.

 I also noticed how thoughtful she was.
 She remembered small things I said, shared songs she liked, and often asked about my day.
 These gestures were small, but they carried a lot of meaning.
 Even if she didn’t reply immediately or was busy with other friends, I understood that she cared in her own way.
 This taught me patience.
 Love and friendship, I realized, were not about constant attention—they were about trust, understanding, and respect.